Car tax explained

 To show how the post-April 2017 car tax system compares to the previous car tax system, we've compared rates on a selection of cars with CO2 levels ranging from low to high.
 All cars are for example purposes only and some have greener engines available.
 All models listed cost less than £40,000.

-Table notes: Correct as of 1 April 2019. *Alternative fuel rates apply. **Higher first year rate for diesel cars applies
+Table notes: Correct as of March 2021.
+Uses current WLTP CO2 figures. *Alternative fuel rates apply.

 Excluding zero-emission cars, which pay no tax at all, lower-emission cars typically pay relatively more (for the same car type) under the new system from the outset.
 Higher-emission car owners pay more in the short term, but may be better off in the longer term.

-For example, under the current system, you would pay £1,215 of car tax over 10 years for the the Toyota Prius Plug-in hybrid.
+For example, under the current system and applying the latest rates (from April 2021), you would pay £1,315 of car tax over 10 years for the the Toyota Prius Plug-in hybrid.
 The cleanest car in the table, it has a remarkably low CO2 figure of just 28g/km.

 Under the previous system, it would have been exempt from car tax thanks to its low emissions.

-The Ford Ranger has the highest CO2 figure, emitting 231g/km of CO2.
-Under the current system, its owners will pay £3,440 over 10 years, noticeably more than the Prius Plug-in.
+The Skoda Kodiaq has a CO2 figure that is 5.5 times higher than the Prius plug-in hybrid, officially emitting 155g/km of CO2.
+Under the current system, its owners will pay £1,950 over 10 years, noticeably more than the Prius Plug-in.

-However, under the older system, owners pay £5,880 over the same period, meaning that anyone buying a more polluting car today saves £2,440 compared with the older system.
+However, under the older system, owners would end up paying £125 less over the same period, meaning that anyone buying a more polluting car today actually saves money on what they would have paid under the pre-2017 car tax system.

 Do I need a tax disc?